 - Next I used a jigsaw to cut the character out.
-This may be something you need to ask someone else to do (public works, a volunteer facilities personnel, etc.).
+This may be something you need to ask someone else to do (public works, maintenance man, a volunteer facilities personnel, etc.).

 - Then we sanded the edges to make them nice and smooth.

 - After that we used a white wood primer and painted both sides and all edges.